microsoft/playwright/docs/src/test-assertions-js.md

 expect(test.info().errors).toHaveLength(0);
 ```

+Note that soft assertions only work with Playwright test runner.

 ## Custom Expect Message

 You can specify a custom error message as a second argument to the `expect` function, for example: